adamreidsmith/fuellytics/README.md

 flask run
 ```

-# How to run the backend
+# How to run the frontend

 Go to the frontend directory: